sonyguntuka-Levelup/SonyGuntuka_Automation_Assessment_Playwright/README.txt

 You can also quickly view the last test run report using the command:

 npx playwright show-report

+You can try to fail a test and check if the screenshot and video are recorded for debugging purpose.

 6. Additional Commands
 Run Tests in Headless Mode: By default, Playwright runs tests in headless mode.
 If you want to see the browser UI, you can run: